The Passion Trust is the only registered charity that exists solely to support and promote Passion Plays in the UK. It does this through:

 ‘It is good to see the Christian witness on the streets of Brighton.
 I hope many church goers can support the initiative & make their presence felt in the broader community.
 This is a great opportunity let’s not miss it.’

 Bishop Conry – Bishop of Arundel and Brighton

-Brighton’s Passion Play exemplified the potential of community plays to strengthen relations within local communities, to engage with people considered underprivileged and marginalised (unemployed, homeless, at-risk youth and ex-offenders) and to bring theatre & education into the heart of the city.
+Brighton’s Passion Play exemplified the potential of community plays to strengthen relations within local communities.
+And to engage with people considered underprivileged and marginalised (unemployed, homeless, at-risk youth and ex-offenders), bringing theatre & education into the heart of the city.
 The Brighton Passion has attracted national attention through feature articles such as those found in The Times and The Guardian.
-The play has been repeated annually since 2011 and local councils and communities, in recognition of the success and benefits of the event to the community at large, have asked for them to continue.
+Brighton has hosted a passion play every year since 2011.
+Local councils and communities, in recognition of the success and benefits of the event to the community at large, have asked for them to continue.

 ‘This event is a wonderful opportunity to witness the Easter story live in our home city.

 The suffering and triumph portrayed in the Passion Play speaks to everyone, regardless of culture or belief.
 The work of these dedicated actors and volunteers is both moving and inspiring.
 I would encourage everyone to come and partake in this amazing spectacle.’
 Mike Weatherly, MP